zmon/codeforkansascity.github.io/presentations/project-centering-2015-07-27/index.md

 ## Readme

-* What is the project why would someone else care to use the application, or help improve the application.
+* What is the project?
+Why would someone else care to use the application, or help improve the application?
-  OK this is marketing...
-* An example of code or screen shot of an app
+* Include an example of code or screen shot of an app
-* What are the requirements
+* What are the requirements?
   Think more than coding and technology.
-What data would someone need to have to implement this project.
-What other skills besides installing the software on a server are needed.
-For example implementing a 211 system would require good skills organizing and leadership to ingage other organizations that have the data and already have working applications.
+What data would someone need to have to implement this project?
+What other skills besides installing the software on a server are needed?
+For example, implementing a 211 system would require good skills organizing and leadership to ingage other organizations that have the data and already have working applications.